imnbwd/FriendEditor/README.md

 # FriendEditor
-A WPF sample app to demonstrate how to use MVVM design pattern and MVVMLight toolkit
+A WPF sample app to demonstrate how to use MVVM design pattern and MVVMLight toolkit.

 ![Main window](https://github.com/imnbwd/FriendEditor/blob/master/Screenshots/Main.png)

+Main Window